 package-D 1 (old, new)

-Depends on package missing, which is not in the repository.
+, which is not in the repository.

 package-1 0 (old, new)